ethereum/consensus-specs/specs/test_formats/README.md

 A configuration is a separate YAML file.
 Separation of configuration and tests aims to:
-- prevent duplication of a minimal set of tests
+- Prevent duplication of configuration
-- make all tests easy to upgrade when a new config constant is introduced.
+- Make all tests easy to upgrade (e.g. when a new config constant is introduced)
-- clearly define which constants to use
+- Clearly define which constants to use
-- share-able between clients, for cross-client short or long lived testnets
+- Shareable between clients, for cross-client short or long lived testnets
-- minimize the amounts of different constants permutations to compile as a client. \**
+- Minimize the amounts of different constants permutations to compile as a client.

-\**: Some clients prefer compile-time constants and optimizations.
+  Note: Some clients prefer compile-time constants and optimizations.
   They should compile for each configuration once, and run the corresponding tests per build target.

+The format is described in `configs/constant_presets`.

 ## Fork-timeline